-- 17. Mine Countermeasures Minesweeping Using Equipment Towed by Helicopters - 17.1 Use trained lookouts to survey for Sargassum rafts, sea turtles and marine mammals prior to and during the exercise. - 17.2 Establish a 250 yard (229 m) buffer zone around the towed equipment.
+- 17. Mine Countermeasures Minesweeping Using Equipment Towed by Helicopters - 17.1.
+Use trained lookouts to survey for Sargassum rafts, sea turtles and marine mammals prior to and during the exercise. - 17.2.
+Establish a 250 yard (229 m) buffer zone around the towed equipment.
 Exercise will not be conducted if marine mammals or sea turtles are detected within the buffer zone. - 18.
-Inert Mine Shape Deployment - 18.1 Known shipwrecks will be avoided when deploying inert mine shapes. - 18.2 Known artificial and oyster reefs will be avoided when deploying inert mine shapes. - 19.
-Anchorage of Ships - 19.1 These requirements are not applicable if going to an assigned anchorage. - 19.2 Avoid Sargassum rafts. - 19.3 Ships will not anchor in the vicinity of coral reefs, except in designated anchorages or for safety of ship: vicinity is defined as the anchor swing circle encompassing a portion of a coral reef. - 19.4 Ships will not anchor in areas of known shipwrecks.
+Inert Mine Shape Deployment - 18.1.
+Known shipwrecks will be avoided when deploying inert mine shapes. - 18.2.
+Known artificial and oyster reefs will be avoided when deploying inert mine shapes. - 19.
+Anchorage of Ships - 19.1.
+These requirements are not applicable if going to an assigned anchorage. - 19.2.
+Avoid Sargassum rafts. - 19.3.
+Ships will not anchor in the vicinity of coral reefs, except in designated anchorages or for safety of ship: vicinity is defined as the anchor swing circle encompassing a portion of a coral reef. - 19.4.
+Ships will not anchor in areas of known shipwrecks. - 1.7 Mitigation and Monitoring Required by NMFS'Permits Division

-1.7 Mitigation and Monitoring Requirements Required by NMFS' Permits Division
+NMFS' Permits Division is proposing to issue Letters of Authorization to allow the U.S. Navy to "take" marine mammals incidental to training operations occurring in the Virginia Capes Range Complex, Cherry Point Range Complex, and Jacksonville Range Complex.
+Each LOA requires the U.S. Navy to implement the same general mitigation measures, monitoring activities and reporting requirements, although there are some differences between the three range complexes that reflect differences in their geography and the training activities that would occur on them.
+The following narrative describes the mitigation, monitoring, and reporting requirements contained in the LOAs for the Virginia Capes Range Complex; to preserve space, we follow that presentation with an explanation of how the mitigation, monitoring, and reporting requirements contained in the regulations for Cherry Point and Jacksonville Range Complex differ from those required for the Virginia Capes Range Complex.

-The regulations that NMFS' Permits Division finalized for the Virginia Capes Range Complex, Cherry Point Range Complex, and Jacksonville Range Complex require the U.S. Navy to implement the same general mitigation measures, engage in monitoring activities, and comply with reporting requirements, although there are some differences between the final regulations for the three range complexes that reflect differences in their geography and the training activities that would occur on them.
-The following narrative describes the mitigation, monitoring, and reporting requirements contained in the final regulations for the Virginia Capes Range Complex; to preserve space, we follow that presentation with an explanation of how the mitigation, monitoring, and reporting requirements contained for Cherry Point and Jacksonville Range Complex differ from those required for the Virginia Capes Range Complex
+(1) General Maritime Measures:

-- (1) General Maritime Measures: - (i) Personnel Training Lookouts
+(i) Personnel Training - Lookouts